 It’s particularly important when you’re going to remote destinations in Mongolia where technology is absent.
 In such cases, I leave instructions on my outgoing message detailing when I’ll return their call.

-My smartphone “Notes” app is my go-to app when I travel, but I always pack a printed backup.
 Why?
 Because why risk being up poop’s creek if you lose your phone or it’s stolen?
 Or, as I’ve done on several occasions, realized at the worst possible moment that I accidentally let the battery run out.

 What’s your favorite pre-trip advice for stress-free travel?
 I’d love to hear your thoughts in the comments.

-More Great Trip Tips Worth Checking Out To Take the Stress Out of Travel
+More Travel Tips Worth Checking Out

 If you’re not sure whether you travel in a bubble, you may want to find out.